sbalnojan/cd4ml-example/README.md

   (comments at the bottom)
 - You should use a custom image to build things in gitlab, it's unnecessary to install pipenv etc. in every stage onto a blank python container.

+## 9 More on more

+Things that could be included in the automatic pipeline:

+- Tensorflow Data Validation https://www.tensorflow.org/tfx/guide/tfdv: Checking for anomalies in the data, checking against a schema.
+- Model productionizing in any form like compiling, exporting it to POJO (with H2O or similar), Caffe2,...